 The global domain theory?
 Study, not conspiracy

-The group, from the Swiss Federal Institute of Technology, in Zurich (composed among others by Stefania Vitali and Stefano Battiston) has used an analysis method often used to measure the connections between websites: its name is "Bow model- tie "('papillon model' could be translated) and consists in inserting the names of large companies on the parts of a pattern in the shape of a papillon.
-The companies linked together are on the bow tie knot: the others are arranged on the 'outer wings'.
+The group, from the Swiss Federal Institute of Technology, in Zurich (composed among others by Stefania Vitali and Stefano Battiston) used an analysis method often used for measuring connections between websites: its name is the "Bow-model tie” ('bow tie pattern' could be translated) and consists of inserting the names of large companies on the parts of a pattern in the shape of a bow tie.
+The companies linked together are on the bow tie knot: the others are arranged on the 'external wings'.

 So far completely normal: it is the comparison of the results obtained in this way (shown in a truly summary way) with the world ranking of the companies that has produced amazing results.

-Power is in the hands of less than 1% of companies
+Power is held by less than 1% of companies

-The team discovered a group of 1318 companies (in most financial services companies, incidentally) with an average of 20 connections each with as many others: these companies represent only 0.7% of the total, and 18.7% of the profit made by the company. all companies.
-If you add this factor to 59.8% of the profit made by the 'subsidiaries' of these companies, it turns out that 80% of the global economy is controlled by a very small elite.
+The team discovered a group of 1318 companies (mostly financial services companies, as it happens) with an average of 20 connections each with as many others: these companies represent only 0.7% of the total, and 18.7% of the profit made by the all companies.
+If you add this factor to the 59.8% of the profit made by the 'subsidiaries' of these companies, it turns out that 80% of the global economy is controlled by a very small elite.

-The real danger is not a 'global conspiracy', but the huge conflict of interest.
+The real danger is not a 'global conspiracy', but the enormous conflict of interests.

-There are those who fear a world conspiracy to control us, a terrible and impossible hypothesis to be credited: however this would not be the worst possible scenario.
-A world actually controlled by 1% of the total is too much at risk of instability, and many signs are already coming.
-The "too big to collapse" theory often applied to large multinationals has no value in such cases.
+There are those who fear a global conspiracy to control us, a terrible and impossible to believe hypothesis: however this would not be the worst possible scenario.
+A world effectively controlled by 1% of the total is too at risk of instability, and many signs are already arriving.
+The “too big to collapse” theory often applied to large multinationals has no value in such cases.

-The danger, in other words, is given by the excessive conflicting interests that these 'economic monads' develop: interests that are intertwined between economics and politics, making it difficult for a country to adopt economic measures aimed at elimination (for example) monopoly privileges, or essential causes that prevent sustainability and free markets.
+The danger, in other words, is given by the excessive conflicting interests that these 'economic monads' develop: interests that intertwine between economics and politics, making it difficult for a country to adopt economic measures aimed at eliminating (for example) of monopolistic privileges, or of essential causes that prevent sustainability and free markets.

-To overcome the economic crisis it is necessary to understand the scenario in which we find ourselves: control mechanisms on these enormous links between corporations can only work if they are applied without borders, in a transnational way.
-I do not know when it will arrive, but the solution could be that of a world government of the economy, which establishes rules valid for all and calms the markets, working to increase their stability.
+To overcome the economic crisis we need to understand the scenario we find ourselves in: control mechanisms over these enormous links between corporations can only work if they are applied without borders, in a transnational way.
+I don't know when it will arrive, but the solution could be that of a world economic government, which establishes rules valid for everyone and calms the markets, working to increase their stability.

-In any case, for the curious, here is (extrapolated from the Swiss study) the list of the top 50 global corporations: within it, someone will already recognize some 'naughty' who have attacked the economy of the planet.
+In any case, for the curious, here (extrapolated from the Swiss study) is the list of the top 50 global corporations: within it some will already recognize some 'rascals' who have attacked the planet's economy.

 - Barclays (UK)